Skip to main content

 The COVID-19 outbreak can be a source of anxiety and other mental health challenges.
 The following resources can support mental health practitioners, faculty, and students alike during this period.

-Thank you to Erica Weissman, J.D, Psy.D., Director of Student Mental Health Services, Touro-NY for her support in compiling these support links.
+Thank you to Erica Weissman, J.D, Psy.D., former Director of Student Mental Health Services, Touro-NY for her support in compiling these support links.

 Resources for Mental Health Support